Buyer's guide

 Cooling Vest Types Compared

-Ice, PCM (phase change), evaporative, circulatory, and solid-state cooling vests — how each one works, how long it lasts, what climate it fits, and what it costs per cooling hour.
+Ice, PCM (phase change), evaporative, circulatory, and Active Cooling (Thermoelectric) vests — how each one works, how long it lasts, what climate it fits, and what it costs per cooling hour.

 Quick comparison